luukrijnbende/opencv-demo/README.md

 # OpenCV Demo

-Simple OpenCV demo applications with demo's in JavaScript and Python.
+Simple OpenCV demo with demo's in JavaScript and Python.

 # JavaScript
 It uses a custom built version of OpenCV 4.5.0 with support for multithreading to improve performance.